 - when moving from inside to outside, or outside to inside

-- at morning tea and lunch times

-- more regularly on hot days
+- at morning tea and lunch times - more regularly on hot days

+The educational program explicitly teaches and promotes water as the drink of choice for good health.
 During meal times, educators encourage children to develop skills to monitor their own water intake by checking the level of water in their bottle compared to a visual measurement chart.
 They are encouraged, by educators, to drink their water until the bottle is "nearly empty" or "empty" as indicated on the visual chart, and based on the size of their bottle.
 At the end of lunch, educators check each child's bottle to ensure they have consumed adequate water.